EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers: Electromagnetic WaveHoltz iteration for the Maxwell's equation

 That is, for a given $\Bnu$ and $\Pi\Bzero$ precomputed, we just need to compute $\Pi\Bnu$ to obtain the action of $(I-S)$ onto $\Bnu$.
 Recall that $\Pi\Bnu$ is obtained by computing the filter by a numerical quadrature incrementally as the solution to \eqref{eq:maxwell_time} is evolved for one $T = 2\pi / \omega$ period with $\Bnu$ as the initial conditions.
 Thus the cost to compute one Krylov vector is that of a wave solve with one additional variable needed to sum up the projection throughout the evolution.

 When using GMRES there is always a concern about the size of the Krylov subspace as the number of iterations grow.
 Here our method has a significant upside to solving the frequency-domain problem.
 Note that although we are looking for a $T = \frac{2\pi}{\omega}$-periodic solution, there is nothing in the method that prevents us from changing the filtering to extend over a longer time, say, $T=N\frac{2\pi}{\omega}$, with $N$ a positive integer.
-As we show in the numerical examples below, for moderate $N$ this reduces the number of iterations by a factor of $N$ so that the overall computational cost is the same.
-However, using a longer iteration with $N>1$ reduces the size of the GMRES Krylov subspace by a factor of $N$ compared to a frequency-domain iteration.
+As we show in the numerical examples below, for moderate $N$ this reduces the number of iterations by a factor of $N$ so that the overall computational cost is the same. \pzc{For GMRES without restart, filtering over longer periods reduces the memory needed.
+For GMRES with restart, filtering over longer periods reduces the number of restart needed.}

 In Appendix \ref{sec:analysis_continuous}, we show that $I-S$ is always a positive definite operator and for energy conserving boundary conditions it is also self-adjoint.
 These results carry over to the discretized equations in the sense that the matrix that needs to be inverted is always positive definite and, if a symmetric and energy conserving method (like the Yee scheme) is used, the matrix is also symmetric for energy conserving boundary conditions like PEC.
 For the SPD case our method becomes particularly efficient and memory lean as the conjugate gradient method can be used.